 Based on the type of connection string you use, your template should resemble one of the following commands:

 In your preferred text editor, use the pipe

 | operator to

 mongorestore commands.
 Based on the type of connection string you use, the final

 command should resemble one of the following:

 Run the completed command from a terminal or shell connected to a host machine on your source cluster.

 You must update your applications to point to the Atlas cluster before resuming write operations.
-To learn how to connect applications to Atlas, see Connect via Your Application.
+To learn how to connect applications to Atlas, see Connect via Drivers.